 3. From Hanoi to Sapa by Limousine Van

 A limousine van is another fantastic way to get to Sapa from Hanoi.
 Since the vehicle is smaller, the driver will get you to Sapa in the quickest time.
-You can either choose a van that holds 9, 11, or up to 28 seats (this one is more of a minibus).

 We chose the limousine van that held 9 seats on a return trip from Sapa to Hanoi.
 The vehicle is set up where there are 2 seats next to the driver, 4 VIP seats in the middle, and 3 seats in the back.
-The VIP seats are larger, cushioned seats that recline slightly.
-It costs a few dollars more for these seats and they are comfortable.
-The seats in the front and back of the van do not recline.
-Each of the seats has USB plugs to charge devices.

 Everyone received a paper bag with a bottle of water and pre-packaged bread.
 Eating in the van is allowed, but just be considerate of strong-scented foods and crumbs.